chrisgscott/ellen-frontend/project_log.md

 # Project Log

+## Snapshot (as of 2025-07-15)
+- Refactored chat page to use modular components and hooks architecture
+- Created useChatSession hook to manage chat state and API interactions
+- Fixed database schema with threads_view for proper thread rendering
+- Implemented Projects > Sessions > Threads > Messages hierarchy
+- Chat UI now properly displays threaded conversations with sources
+- Real-time streaming and thread management working correctly

 ## Snapshot (as of 2025-07-14)
 - Fixed OpenAI function calling for structured metadata extraction
 - Implemented proper streaming of function call arguments and metadata